 - All party hosts and patrons must be registered CONvergence members.

 - Parties may have multiple hosts.
-At least one host must be at least 18 years of age, physically present, sober, and responsible during the party’s stated hours of operation, and party hotel rooms may only be reserved by adults 18 years or older.
+At least one host must be at least 18 years of age, physically present, sober, and responsible during the party’s stated hours of operation, and party hotel rooms may only be reserved by adults 18 years of age or older.

-- Parties should be open a minimum of 4 hours each day and remain open during their stated hours.
+- Parties should be open a minimum of 4 hours each day (except Sunday) and remain open during their stated hours.
 If a party must close during its stated hours due to an emergency, notify the CONvergence Party Department by contacting The Bridge.

 - Parties are expected to welcome any CONvergence member wearing a CONvergence badge, unless enforcing specific age restrictions.